g-grilli/kidney_track/README.md

 <h1>Kidney Track</h1>
 <h3>Problem</h3>
 <p>The first year after a kidney transplant requires a lot of monitoring,
-changes  and tracking.
-Currently the transplant recipient leaves the hospital with a 3 inch ring binder which contains information on items such as medications, dosages, when to take them, and a schedule of doctor visits.
+changes  and tracking.</p><p>Currently the transplant recipient leaves the hospital with a 3 inch ring binder which contains information on items such as medications, dosages, when to take them, and a schedule of doctor visits.
 A separate  section to track your daily weight weight and blood pressure reading.
 A section on what to do if.